 John 2:24 ASV

-The other side of the coin was that I felt Jesus remained at arm’s length from me.
+The other side of the same coin was that I felt Jesus remained at arm’s length from me.
 I thought He wasn’t fully opening His heart to me because I was untrustworthy.
 So this whole train of thought kept me contained within a self-protective shell.
 Jesus didn’t trust me and I couldn’t trust others.
-Oh, this is such bondage.
+Oh, this was such bondage.
 And the actual bondage is being kept from LOVE.
 But I’ve learned that, in reality, my misconceptions could not be further from the truth.

 To not entrust yourself to a man is freeing!
 Here is the reason: because you can’t be free to love when you are conscious of being slighted, betrayed or scorned.
 Love has to run free in the heart, unhindered.
 Trusting yourself to a man is a hindrance to love.
 It’s a speed bump in love’s thoroughfare.
-We end up second-guessing each response and reaction, which prevents us from being true to the Spirit’s movement and the Father’s will.
+We end up second-guessing each response and reaction, which prevents us from being true to the Spirit’s movement and the Father’s Will.
 It makes us fair weather friends rather than being abandoned to the Father.

 I’m seeing Jesus didn’t trust Himself by relying on man’s response to gauge His actions.
 The flattery in man’s words didn’t sway Him.
 He stayed His course regardless of the fickle hearts of men.
-Jesus pursued the will of the Father and did only what He saw the Father doing.
+Jesus pursued the Will of the Father and did only what He saw the Father doing.
 Jesus knew the evil and self-absorption of man, but this was no hindrance to His obedience.
-For Christ, it was all about the will of the Father, not self-awareness and fear of rejection.
+For Christ, it was all about the Will of the Father, not self-awareness and fear of rejection.
 Oh, how freeing!

 Now, I’m not saying this is all that this scripture relates, but for me, this is a huge part.
 Trusting man binds Love’s flow.
-Love is Life-source and freedom, and to obstruct it is to prevent the full expression of Christ’s life in me.
-I rob everyone (and myself) from Christ’s resurrected life in me.
+Love is Life-source and freedom, and to obstruct it is to prevent the full expression of Christ’s Life in me.
+I rob everyone (and myself) from Christ’s resurrected Life in me.